mrKJames/pre_work/readme.md

 These are all the topics covered in year one

 ### Directories within each unit
-All directories need the following three folders inside of them
+All directories need the following two folders and one file inside of them
 - programming
 - projects
-- notes
+- readme.md

 ## Part Two: User Documentation

-Learn to use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and create a bio in unit_0.
+Learn to use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and create a bio in unit_0/readme.md.
 You can fill with any information you like.
 Just make sure to include:

 - what you want out of the class
 - experience level